jpswade/jpswade.github.io/_posts/2007-05-26-what-is-the-best-antivirus-software.md

   This is a question that I get asked very often.
 </p>

-My response is never very clear, simply because it&#8217;s mainly a matter of personal preference.
+My response is never very clear, simply because it's mainly a matter of personal preference.

 <!--more-->These days, there are really only two market leaders in this industry that have stood the test of time.
 They are

 [Symantec Norton](http://www.norton.com/) and [McAfee](http://www.mcafee.com/).

-I find that almost all other solutions are used because, &#8220;It came with my PC&#8221;, &#8220;It&#8217;s free&#8221;, or &#8220;It&#8217;s what they use at the office/my place of education&#8221;.
+I find that almost all other solutions are used because, &#8220;It came with my PC&#8221;, &#8220;It's free&#8221;, or &#8220;It's what they use at the office/my place of education&#8221;.
 This is where companies such as [Trend Micro](http://www.trendmicro.com/), [Grisoft AVG](http://www.grisoft.com/), and [Sophos](http://www.sophos.com/) come in.

-I even tried Kaspersky 7 the other day, and it wouldn&#8217;t even let me past the activation step on the setup wizard&#8230;
+I even tried Kaspersky 7 the other day, and it wouldn't even let me past the activation step on the setup wizard&#8230;

 Most the other solutions come on the back of a &#8220;free trial&#8221; or &#8220;a friend/co-worker recommended it&#8221;